 The bulk of this Document provides information for Aircraft Operating Agencies, flight crews and Dispatchers planning and conducting operations in or above the NAT HLA and it also offers guidance to the State Regulators responsible for the approval/certification/or licensing of such aircraft operators, flight crews or dispatchers.
-It combines the guidance material contained prior to 2010 separately in the "North Atlantic MNPS Airspace Operations Manual", and the ICAO "Guidance Material for Air Navigation in the North Atlantic Region.

-Aircraft without NAT HLA or RVSM approvals may, of course, also fly across the North Atlantic below FL285.
+Aircraft without NAT HLA or RVSM approvals may, of course, also fly across the North Atlantic below FL 285.
 However, due consideration should be given to the particular operating environment.
 Especially by pilots/operators of single and twin engine aircraft.
 Weather conditions can be harsh; there are limited VHF radio communications and ground-based navigation aids; and the terrain can be rugged and sparsely populated.
 International General Aviation (IGA) flights at these lower levels constitute a very small percentage of the overall NAT traffic but they account for the vast majority of Search and Rescue operations.
-Specific guidance for the pilots and operators of such flights was previously contained in the North Atlantic International General Aviation (NAT IGA) Operations Manual published by the FAA on behalf of the ICAO North Atlantic Systems Planning Group (NAT SPG).
-However, with effect from Edition 2013, such guidance has been subsumed into this document.
+Specific guidance for the pilots and operators of such flights is contained in Chapter 17.

-The resulting consolidated guidance document provided herewith is included in the ICAO NAT Regional Library and is designated as NAT Document 007 (NAT Doc 007).
+The guidance document provided herewith is included in the ICAO NAT Regional Library and is designated as NAT Document 007 (NAT Doc 007).
 The Document can be accessed/downloaded from the European and North Atlantic (EUR/NAT) Office public pages on the ICAO website, following "EUR & NAT Documents", then "NAT Documents", in folder "NAT Doc 007".